saa-ts-dacs/dacs/part_I/chapter_7/1_notes.md

 This element provides information that cannot be accommodated in any of the defined elements of description.

 Commentary: The use of all notes is optional.
 They may be used on a case-by-case basis, or an institution may wish to establish a policy regarding what notes to use and how detailed to make them.
-If it is desirable to provide information on sources of descriptive information, title variations, statements of responsibility, signatures and inscriptions, attributions and conjectures, editions, dates, and publishers’ series, see the appropriate chapter(s) in RDA or other descriptive standards as described in the Overview of Archival Description.
+If it is desirable to provide information on sources of descriptive information, title variations, statements of responsibility, signatures and inscriptions, attributions and conjectures, editions, dates, and publishers' series, see the appropriate chapter(s) in RDA or other descriptive standards as described in the Overview of Archival Description.

 ## Sources of Information